stonecharioteer/blog/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Vinay Keerthi's Blog!
+Stonecharioteer's Blog
 ==================================================

-Hello World!
-Find more about me here: :ref:`about`
+Hello there!
+Welcome to my blog where I write about tech, books I love to read, and life in general.

 Here is a list of most recent posts: